cmstead/js-refactor/README.md

 - **Pull requests may not be claimed as intellectual property of a company or other external agency.**

 ## Updates ##

+### 2.2.0 ###

+- Rewrite of Inline Variable
+    - Improved inlining capabilities
+    - Scoped inlining from variable use
+    - Click and inline functionality -- no need to select

 ### v2.1.0 ###